-May 2014 – $3,001 (had to buy a new oven)
+May – $3,001 (had to buy a new oven)

-April 2014 – $1,940
+April – $1,940

-March 2014 – $1,709
+March – $1,709

-Feb 2014 – $1,910
+Feb – $1,910

-I'm probably going to spend another $3,000 in June due to my London trip, but a lot of those expenses are going on my corporate card given I'll be meeting several business partners.
+I'm probably going to spend another $3,000 in the coming months for a trip to London.
+But, a lot of those expenses are going on my Chase Ink Business Cash corporate card given I'll be meeting several business partners.

-My average revolving credit card debt a month is $0 because I pay it off every month instead of paying for the usurious 10%+ rates.
+My average revolving credit card debt a month is $0 because I pay it off every month instead of paying for the usurious 17%+ rates.

 Hence, my ratio for credit card spend to income is less than 21.4% ($2,140 / $10,000).
 And given my credit card spend accounts for 90% of all my expenditure excluding mortgages, and my primary mortgage debt is less than 25% of my monthly income, my savings rate is over 50%.
 Pretty straightforward.